BraadMartin/publishing-flow/README.md

 publishing_flow_optional_taxonomies
 ```

-When working locally you might wish to bypass the requirement checks in order to publish test posts.
+When working locally you might wish to bypass the requirement checks in order to more easily publish test posts.
 This plugin supports defining a "development domain" that, when detected, will bypass the requirement checks, but otherwise show the same UI:

 ```
 add_filter( 'publishing_flow_dev_domain', 'xxx_dev_domain' );